-From Corfu Town, you can reach Palaiokastritsa by car in about half an hour.
+From Corfu Town, you can reach Palaiokastritsa by car in about 40 minutes.
 The public bus A9 takes about an hour from Corfu Town to Palaiokastritsa.
 A one-way ticket costs €2.30.

 Relax at Issos beach

 A less well-known beach on Corfu is Issos, which is located in the southwestern part of the island.
-The beach is far less busy than Palaiokastritsa even though it is organized with sunbeds and umbrellas.
-Make sure you stay around for the sunset which transforms the dunes behind the beach into a desert-like landscape.
+The beach is far less busy than some of those in Palaiokastritsa, even though it is organized with sunbeds and umbrellas.
+Ensure you stay around for the sunset, which transforms the dunes behind the beach into a desert-like landscape.